LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-01-displaying-auth0-user-profiles-in-ASP.NET-Core-MVC-part2.md

 I also have created a Part2 branch for our Auth0UserProfileDisplayStarterKit with a link to the project.
 If you haven't seen my [Part1 blog](https://layersofabstraction.github.io/displaying-auth0-user-profiles-in-ASP.NET-Core-MVC-part1.html) for this tutorial you are advised to go through it to understand how to use Auth0.

-In this blog we are going to update our previous logic.
-We will use a project my mentor gave me to integrate into the starter kit.
-Kudo to him!
+In this blog we are going to update our previous and logic use new technologies.